xmlongan/ajdmom/docs/source/usage.rst

-Currently, the ``adjmom`` package supports the auto-derivation of moment, central moment and covariance formulas of any order for Heston :abbr:`SV(Stochastic Volatility)` Model (1FSV), a typical :abbr:`AJD(Affine Jump Diffusion)` model, and its three AJD extensions, :abbr:`SVJ(Stochastic Volatility with Jumps in the price process)` (1FSVJ), Two-Factor SV (2FSV), Two-Factor SV with jumps in the price process (2FSVJ).
+Currently, the ``adjmom`` package supports the auto-derivation of moment, central moment and covariance formulas of any order for

+* Heston :abbr:`SV(Stochastic Volatility)` Model (1FSV), a typical
+  :abbr:`AJD(Affine Jump Diffusion)` model, and its three AJD extensions,
+* :abbr:`SVJ(Stochastic Volatility with Jumps in the price process)` (1FSVJ),
+* Two-Factor SV (2FSV), Two-Factor SV with jumps in the price process (2FSVJ).

 (Conditional versions are also available with slight adaptation for these four models.)

+The package also supports the the auto-derivation for moment and central moment formulas of any order for

+* :abbr:`SRJD(Square-Root Jump Diffusion)`,
+* :abbr:`SVCJ(Stochastic Volatility with Contemporaneous Jumps in the variance and price)`.

+(The SVVJ, SVIJ models can also be supported with slight further work.)

 The package also supports the auto-derivation of conditional moment and conditional central moment formulas of any order for models

-:abbr:`SVVJ(Stochastic Volatility with Jumps in the Variance)`, :abbr:`SVIJ(Stochastic Volatility with Independent Jumps in the variance and price)`,
+* :abbr:`SVVJ(Stochastic Volatility with Jumps in the Variance)`,
+* :abbr:`SVIJ(Stochastic Volatility with Independent Jumps in the variance and price)`,
-:abbr:`SVCJ(Stochastic Volatility with Contemporaneous Jumps in the variance and price)` and
+* :abbr:`SVCJ(Stochastic Volatility with Contemporaneous Jumps in the variance and price)`, and
-:abbr:`SRJD(Square-Root Jump Diffusion)`.
+* :abbr:`SRJD(Square-Root Jump Diffusion)`.

 Installing ajdmom
 ==================